aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 - [ ] Get bar raiser to sign off on RFC
 - [ ] Implementation
 - [ ] Publish new alpha module
-- [ ] Publish migration guide/blog post/develop migration tool
+- [ ] Publish migration guide/blog post
 - [ ] Prioritize make the module stable after 3 months bake time

 ### Are there any open issues that need to be addressed later?